Virginia LLC Taxes: Requirements & Info

 S-Corporation Election

-Virginia LLCs can elect S-Corporation tax treatment by filing Form 8832 and Form 2553 with the IRS.
+Virginia LLCs can elect S-Corporation tax treatment by filing IRS Form 2553 (Form 8832 is the entity classification election form; the S-corp election uses Form 2553) with the IRS.
 This election can provide significant tax savings for profitable LLCs by reducing self-employment tax exposure.

 With S-Corp status, you’ll pay yourself a reasonable salary subject to payroll taxes, but additional profits can be distributed as dividends that aren’t subject to self-employment tax.
 This strategy typically makes sense when your LLC generates $60,000 or more in annual profit.